irfancharania/Media-Directory-Cleaner/readme.md

 ### Mode

-There are 2 available modes:
+There are 3 available modes:
 - tv
 - movies
+- music

 ### Path